 Each year, we strive to bring twelve students into each of our masters program—MA, MPS, and MDes—and welcome twelve returning MDes students to complete the second year of the program, for a total of approximately 50 students across the masters cohort.

-What constitutes a design background (for MPS/MDes)?
+What constitutes a design background for MDes?

 We define a design background fairly broadly, including but not limited to degrees in Communication/Graphic Design, Industrial/Product Design, Interaction Design, Fine Art, Multimedia, Architecture.
 We are looking for you to have a a strong command of foundational design knowledge and skills and a deep understanding and practice of design processes.
-In the event that you apply to the MPS or MDes and we believe you are better suited to the MA to gain a strong foundation in design we may recommend entry into that program.
+In the event that you apply to the MDes program and we believe you are better suited to the MA to gain a strong foundation in design we may recommend entry into that program.